-I’ve always been a talker and strongly believe in the power of story-telling.
-Being real and honest about the joys and challenges of parenting a child with complex disabilities can have a profound impact.
-To date I have spoken in Parliament, national and international conferences, private company events and for local charities.
+Teachers called me a chatterbox and I strongly believe in the power of story-telling.
+Being real and honest about the joys and challenges of parenting a child with complex disabilities has had a profound impact.
+To date I have spoken in Parliament, national and international conferences, private company events and for local churches and charities.
 I endeavour to bring humour, clinical evidence and the heart beat of family life into speaking events.

-For policy makers, it is essential they understand the impact of their work.
+For policy makers, informing them to better understand the impact of their work.

-For charities and commissioners, it is important they recognise the families they support.
+For charities and commissioners, to hear the lived experience of the families they support.

-For parents, it is simply good to feel a little less alone.
+For parents, to feel connected and a little less alone.

-For everyone else, understanding a little of what happens behind closed doors stimulates kindness, understanding and a little more acceptance.
+For everyone else, understanding a little of what happens behind closed doors in order to stimulate kindness, understanding and a little more acceptance.